siennameow/midnight-cat-cafe/README.md

 The Merch tab has ficitonal cat products to buy as well.
-Unlike the menu we've put in a fake "buy now" interface that uses [stripe](https://stripe.com/) as a payment system, but it doesn't actually do anything with the information.
+Unlike the menu we've put in a fake "buy now" interface that uses [stripe](https://stripe.com/) as a payment system.

 The Events are events linked to the cafe.
 They are held inside the database and hold a list of users as the people who will frequent the event.
-Those users are just usernames displayed.

 It works by using graphQL to send requests and responses to the database and it updates as appropriate.